-- 1. Paragraph 1.32 of the Code is clear that admission authorities must take 'all reasonable steps to inform parents of the outcome of selection tests before the closing date for secondary applications on 31 October' so as to allow parents time to make an informed choice of school.
-Selection tests are, therefore, generally completed well ahead of this date. - 2.
+Paragraph 1.32 of the Code is clear that admission authorities must take 'all reasonable steps to inform parents of the outcome of selection tests before the closing date for secondary applications on 31 October' so as to allow parents time to make an informed choice of school.
+Selection tests are, therefore, generally completed well ahead of this date.

 For the 2021 admissions round, children had been out of school for almost 6 months prior to September and so the Department advised admission authorities to delay selection tests until October/November 2020 in order to allow children to return to the routine of school before sitting the tests.
 The situation is different this year.
-As schools have been open for all children since 8 March 2021, admission authorities should, wherever possible, assess applicants' ability or aptitude by a date which enables them to inform parents of the results of their children's assessments in sufficient time to express their preferences for schools by 31 October4. - 3.
-As this is a change in approach from applications for the 2021 admissions round, we recommend that admission authorities and local authorities are clear in their communications with parents that assessments of ability or aptitude will go forward in the early autumn, as normal, before they have to express their preferences for schools. - 4.
-The protective measures set out in paragraphs 39-42 below should only be necessary for selection tests where the test venue is in an area of particular concern offered an enhanced response package because of a COVID-19 infection spike, where local authorities, directors of public health (DsPH) and PHE health protection teams (HPTs) recommend they are adopted as part of their outbreak management from school while schools remained closed.
+As schools have been open for all children since 8 March 2021, admission authorities should, wherever possible, assess applicants' ability or aptitude by a date which enables them to inform parents of the results of their children's assessments in sufficient time to express their preferences for schools by 31 October^[footnote 4].

+As this is a change in approach from applications for the 2021 admissions round, we recommend that admission authorities and local authorities are clear in their communications with parents that assessments of ability or aptitude will go forward in the early autumn, as normal, before they have to express their preferences for schools.

+The protective measures should only be necessary for selection tests where local authorities, directors of public health and PHE health protection teams recommend they are adopted as part of their outbreak management responsibilities, or where those responsible for operating the tests deem them necessary after conducting a risk assessment.